 Tschabalala Self portrays black men and women from her Harlem neighborhood as exaggerated characters in a singular style.
+Her paintings often feature figures that appear to split open or fold into one another.
 She combines painting, printmaking, and fabric in her paintings, collages, textile works, and assemblages.
 She explores ideas about the black female body in particular, showing women with large braids, breasts, fingernails, etc. on textile-based canvases where fabric serves as a background.

 Self grew up in the section of Harlem, known as Hamilton Heights, and attended the Children’s Arts Carnival.
 She saw murals on storefronts and watched her mother sew clothing for herself and her four older siblings.
 Her mother “always worked on the ground” as would Self later on.
 She studied studio art at Bard College before attending Yale University School of Art where she graduated in 2015 with an M.F.A. in painting.